mliszcz/msc-thesis/thesis/chapters/52-appendix-widget-development.md

 ## Building a basic widget

-With the utilities described in previous section, it is relatively easy to build a simple widget for TangoJS.
+With the utilities described in first section, it is relatively easy to build a simple widget for TangoJS.

 **Widget structure.**